lihikaspi/MusicRecSystem/project_data/README.md

   - `Yambda_download.py` : script that downloads the Yambda dataset and saves it as Parquet files.
   - `yambda_inspect.py` : script that saves a CSV file containing the column names and the first row of each Parquet file.
   - `yambda_stats.py` : script that saves a CSV file containing basic statistics of each interactions file.
-  - `YambdaData50m/` : folder containing the downloaded Parquet files of the 50m dataset and exploration CSV files.
+  - `YambdaData50m/` : folder containing the downloaded Parquet files and exploration CSV files.
     *NOTE:* the Parquet files were not uploaded to this Git repository.
     - `listens.parquet` : user → track interactions where a user listened to a track (without explicit feedback).
     - `likes.parquet` : user → track interactions where a user explicitly "liked" a track.